Research

 Clinical Trials

-The Hutcheson Laboratory runs supportive care clinical trials that seek to evaluate strategies to improve functional outcomes after head and neck cancer - with particular emphasis on swallowing outcomes.
+The Hutcheson Laboratory runs supportive care clinical trials that seek to evaluate strategies to improve functional outcomes after head and neck cancer — with a particular emphasis on swallowing outcomes.
 Our trials span the continuum of survivorship from preventive or proactive therapy strategies to management of late effects of cancer therapy.

 Completed

-Expiratory Muscle Strength Training (ESMT) pilot trial - Effects of Expiratory Muscle Strength Training on Airway Protection and Swallowing in Chronic Dysphagia After Radiation Therapy
+Expiratory Muscle Strength Training (ESMT) pilot trial (Effects of Expiratory Muscle Strength Training on Airway Protection and Swallowing in Chronic Dysphagia After Radiation Therapy)

 Related publications: